mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 **Flows covered:**

-* Authorization‑code flow — user authenticates with the issuer/eSignet, then the credential is requested and downloaded.
+* Authorization-code flow — user authenticates with the issuer/eSignet, then the credential is requested and downloaded.
-* Pre‑authorized / credential‑offer flow — including `tx_code` (transaction code) prompts and consent screens.
+* Pre-authorized / credential-offer flow — including `tx_code` (transaction code) prompts and consent screens.
 * Credential offer opened via deep link, guarded so it is only accepted when the machine is in a safe state.

 ### Credential lifecycle